Van, Turkey

 Van has a long history as a major urban area.
 It has been a large city since the first millennium BCE, initially as Tushpa, the capital of the kingdom of Urartu from the 9th century BCE to the 6th century BCE, and later as the center of the Armenian kingdom of Vaspurakan.
 Turkic presence in Van and in the rest of Anatolia started as a result of Seljuk victory at the Battle of Malazgirt (1071) against the Byzantine Empire.

-Van is often referred to in the context of Western Armenia and Northern Kurdistan.
+Van was densely populated by Armenians until the Armenian genocide in the 1910s.
+Today, it is mostly inhabited by Kurds.

 History

-Archaeological excavations and surveys carried out in Van province indicate that the history of human settlement in this region goes back at least as far as 5000 BCE.
+Archaeological excavations and surveys carried out in Van Province indicate that the history of human settlement in this region goes back at least as far as 5000 BCE.
 The Tilkitepe Mound, which is on the shores of Lake Van and a few kilometres to the south of Van Castle, is the only source of information about the oldest culture of Van.

 Urartu

 Under the ancient name of Tushpa, Van was the capital of the Urartian kingdom in the 9th century BCE.
 The early settlement was centered on the steep-sided bluff now known as Van Castle (Van Kalesi), close to the edge of Lake Van and a few kilometers west of the modern city.
-Here have been found Urartian cuneiform inscriptions dating to the 8th and 7th centuries BCE.
-In the trilingual Behistun inscription, carved in the order of Darius the Great of Persia, the country referred to as Urartu in Babylonian is called Armenia in Old Persian.

-The name 'Van' comes from the Urartian Biaina.
+Urartian cuneiform inscriptions dating to the 8th and 7th centuries BCE have been found here.
+The name 'Van' comes from the Urartian endonym Biaina.
+A "conservative" estimate by Charles A. Burney put the population of Tushpa and its suburbs at 50,000.

 Kingdom of Armenia

 The region came under the control of the Orontids in the 7th century BCE and quickly later the Persians in the mid 6th century BCE.
 Van Fortress, located outside Van city center, holds an inscribed stereotyped trilingual inscription of Xerxes the Great from the 5th century BCE upon a smoothed section of the rock face, some 20 m above the ground near the fortress.
 The inscription survives in near perfect condition and is divided into three columns of 27 lines written in (from left to right) Old Persian, Babylonian, and Elamite.
 In 331 BCE, Van was conquered by Alexander the Great and after his death became part of the Seleucid Empire.
 By the early 2nd century BCE it was part of the Kingdom of Armenia.
 It became an important center during the reign of the Armenian king, Tigranes II, who founded the city of Tigranakert in the 1st century BCE.
 In the early centuries BCE, it fell to the emerging Arsacid dynasty of Parthia until the 3rd century CE.
-However, it also fell once to the Arsacid Dynasty of Armenia in this timespan.
+However, it also fell once to the Arsacid dynasty of Armenia in this timespan.
 In the History of Armenia attributed to Movses Khorenatsi, the city is called Tosp, from Urartian Tushpa.